• Skip to primary navigation

 Sample Some Beer at Farmery Estate Brewery

 One of the province’s coolest breweries is the Farmery Estate Brewery in the charming Western Manitoba town of Neepawa.
-You’re welcome to visit and take a free self-guided tour of the farm, where they grow over 10 varieties of hops.
+You’re welcome to visit and take a free self-guided tour of the farm, where they grow over ten varieties of hops.
 Don’t forget to pick up a few beers to take home!

 Take in Some History at the Commonwealth Air Training Plan Museum

-The vintage air hangar at the Commonwealth Air Training Plan Museum in Brandon houses dozens of aircraft and other vehicles from WWII; it’s a must for anyone interested in WWII history, or for those who’d like to learn.
+The vintage air hangar at the Commonwealth Air Training Plan Museum in Brandon houses dozens of aircraft and other vehicles from WWII; it’s a must for anyone interested in WWII history or for those who’d like to learn.
 The museum showcases just how much of a role Manitoba played in helping win the war, especially when it came to aviation.

-Walk across the Souris Swinging Bridge
+Walk Across the Souris Swinging Bridge

 A Manitoba Star Attraction (there are only 60 of them in the province), the Souris Swinging Bridge is well worth a visit.
 Measuring 184 metres (604 feet), it’s actually the longest swinging pedestrian bridge in all of Canada.